MikeGriffinReborn/EntitySpaces/README.md

 }
 ```

-The data return is ...
+The data returned is ...

 |OrderID | TotalQuantity|
 |--------|:-------------:|